On RT: Russia Today

 It is important to have a channel that people get used to, and then, when needed, you show them what you need to show.
 In some sense, not having our own foreign broadcasting is the same as not having a ministry of defense.
 When there is no war, it looks like we don’t need it.
 However, when there is a war, it is critical.

 Just as the Internet Research Agency’s propaganda campaigns were focused on American social ills, RT also frequently runs stories on our domestic problems, such as racism, drug abuse, police abuses, education woes, budget problems, government dysfunction, and so on.
 The problems are real, but the coverage is wall-to-wall.
 If there is a scab in the U.S. body politic, RT is frequently moved to pick at it.
 This is entirely in line with Russia’s strategy of sowing discord here in our country as well as in other nations abroad.
-For example, RT gives a whole show to the divisive Alex Salmond, who was behind the Scottish National Party’s losing 2014 campaign that would have torn the U.K. in half.
+For example, RT gives a whole show to the divisive Alex Salmond, who was behind the Scottish National Party’s losing 2014 campaign that would have torn the U.K. in half by taking Scotland out of it.

 RT also, of course, uses its domestic platform in the U.S. to advance a Russian slant on events.
 In its version of today’s Facebook story, RT highlights that Facebook did not accuse Russia specifically.
 RT also covered the farcical “re-election campaign” of Putin in complete earnestness.
 And it runs the mirror image of the scab-picking stories whenever it talks about Russia.
 “Most Russians approve of Putin,” RT notes today.
 This straightforward coverage of Putin as a democrat or ordinary candidate is designed to make him something other than what he is: a murderous autocrat who’s ordered the deaths of multiple journalists within his borders.